 Carl Rogers (1902-1987) was a humanistic psychologist best known for his views about the therapeutic relationship and his theories of personality and self-actualization.

 Rogers (1959) believed that for a person to “grow”, they need an environment that provides them with genuineness (openness and self-disclosure), acceptance (being seen with unconditional positive regard), and empathy (being listened to and understood).

-Without these, relationships and healthy personalities will not develop as they should, much like a tree will not grow without sunlight and water.
+Without these qualities, relationships and healthy personalities will not develop as they should, much like a tree will not grow without sunlight and water.

-Rogers believed that every person can achieve their goals, wishes and desires in life.
+Rogers believed that every person could achieve their goals, wishes, and desires in life.
 When, or rather if they did so, self actualization took place.
-This was one of Carl Rogers most important contributions to psychology and for a person to reach their potential a number of factors must be satisfied.
+This was one of Carl Rogers most important contributions to psychology, and for a person to reach their potential a number of factors must be satisfied.

 The self is the humanistic term for who we really are as a person.
 The self is our inner personality, and can be likened to the soul, or Freud’s psyche.
 The self is influenced by the experiences a person has in their life, and out interpretations of those experiences.
 Two primary sources that influence our self-concept are childhood experiences and evaluation by others.